 Lightning position: put your feet together, crouch, and don't touch long conductors

 Summer is the peak season for one of the nation's deadliest weather phenomena - lightning.
 In the United States, an average of 54 people are reported killed each year by lightning.
-To date, there have been five deaths in 2012.
 Lightning is a serious danger that is best mitigated by one key action: When Thunder Roars, Go Indoors!
 Unfortunately for day hikers and backpackers, seeking shelter is not always possible.
 Here are a few tips to increase your safety while outdoors:

 - Time visits to avoid severe weather - know the forecast.

 - Immediately seek a safer area if you hear thunder.

 - Avoid hiking on high ridge lines or exposed areas at elevation if thunderstorms are in the area (e.g. Lassen Peak, Brokeoff, Cinder Cone, and Mt.
 Harkness trails.)

 - If caught in the open, do not shelter in/under trees, bushes, or other tall objects.

 - Spread a hiking group out at least 50 feet between people.